prof-rossetti/my-banner-rb/README.md

 # MyBanner

-Parses banner's faculty schedule page and generates google calendar events to answer the question, "when are my classes this semester?"
+What classes am I teaching this semester, and can I have a google calendar events please?

 ## Installation